 The status and data entry change line appears just above the bottom line of the screen.
 When you choose a field to edit and press <Enter>, this line shows the currently available option settings for that field.
-You will make all configuration changes on this line.
+Make all configuration changes on this line.

 The highlighted area in the upper right corner shows the current alarm status data.
-In Figure 3-6, an Out-Of-Service (OOS) alarm has occurred on the card in chassis slot U3.
+In Figure 4-6, an Out-Of-Service (OOS) alarm has occurred on the card in chassis slot U3.